brainsum/filefield_sources_jsonapi/README.md

       data->attribute->title

-- Attribute path to 'included' property - ff the needed information is coming from relationship, e.g.: from field_image field, than you have to include it as request params:
+- Attribute path to 'included' property - if the needed information is coming from relationship, e.g.: from field_image field, than you have to include it as request params: